MicrosoftLearning/mslearn-ai-studio/Instructions/02-Explore-model-catalog.md

     - **Tokens per Minute Rate Limit (thousands)**: 5K
     - **Content filter**: DefaultV2
     - **Enable dynamic quota**: Disabled

-    > **Note**: If your current AI resource location doesn't have quota available for the model you want to deploy, you will be asked to choose a different location where a new AI resource will be created and connected to your project.

 ## Test your models in the chat playground